jfelsinger/typing-detector/README.md

 ### Options

 * `selector`: (default:'body') The selector or element html element that you want to detect typing on.
 * `timeout`: (default:5000) The time in milliseconds to wait before deciding that a user has stopped typing.
+* `wait`: (default:0) An ammount of keystrokes to wait for before deciding if a user is typing.

 ### Events

 * `typing-started`: Fires when a user has started typing
 * `typing-stopped`: Fires when a user has stopped typing
 * `typing-detected`: Fires each time a user's typing is detected
+* `count-reset`: Fires when the wait count is reset

+### Methods

+`.on(eventName, cb)` : Subscribe to an event.

+`.start()` : start detecting typing on the targeted element(s).

+`.stop()` : stop detecting typing.

+`.detect()` : Manually detect an instance of typing, this can possibly be useful for integrating with mv* frameworks that have their own event handling.